sohamsudrik/delta--demo/README.md

 # delta--demo
-This demo for Git &amp; GitHub class
+This demo for Git &amp; GitHub class.